uschpc/workshop-singularity/src/index.md

   - Binary format (ELF)
   - Kernel, glibc, other API compatibility
 - Not always backwards compatible
-- Need root privileges to build images
+- Need superuser privileges to build images

 ## The container image

 - A single image file (executable `.sif`)
-- Contains all software dependencies needed to run an application
+- Bundles application and all software dependencies needed to run it
 - Intended to be immutable
 - If need to modify, rebuild
 - A container is a running instance of a container image